Vyral/base-template/_drafts/episode-1-leveling-up-during-difficult-times-with-melanie-kenneman.md

 {% include pullquote.html %}

 In our first episode of Level Up with Rosie Hayer, we face the crisis head-on and start the COVID-19 conversation.
-Here, we have Melanie Kenneman, the team leader in the KW Austin SW Market Center, sharing her perspective about what makes an industry thrive during a crisis.
+Here, we have Melanie Kennemann, the team leader in the KW Austin SW Market Center, sharing her perspective about what makes an industry thrive during a crisis.

 <br>**Stepping up**